qlik-oss/core-website/docs/tutorials/data-loading.md

 **Note:** In the examples that follow, all shell commands should be run in a Bash shell.
 If you are using Windows, we recommend using Git Bash.

-## Accessing data throug a connection service
+## Accessing data through a connection service

 Learn how you can connect to an [OAuth 2.0](https://oauth.net/2/)-protected data source using the _example_ data-connection service to retrieve and load data.